Dr Richard Saull, BA (Portsmouth), MSc (Econ.), PhD (LSE)

 My research concentrates on historical sociological approaches in International Relations and the historical evolution of the modern international system drawing particularly on historical materialist and post-colonial theoretical perspectives.
 My research work has focused on the evolving relationship between the structures of geopolitics and capitalism and how they have conditioned the historical development of radical forms of political change and agency.
 Whilst I continue to be interested in the history of the Cold War my current work focuses on theorizing the historical evolution of the far-right covering the period from the middle of the nineteenth century up to the contemporary era.
 Thus, I have published on the historical origins of the European far-right and the relationship between the far-right and neoliberalism.
 I am currently working on two monographs: one, on the origins and persistence of the far-right within liberal modernity, and the other on the role of fascist legacies in the construction of the post-war liberal international order.

 To date my main research projects have looked at:

 - Revolutionary internationalism in the French Revolution

 - International Relations theory and the theorization of the Cold War.

-- I am currently working on a book-length study of an international historical sociology of far-right political movements.
+- The international historical sociology of far-right political movements

 I welcome applications from prospective PhD students in the following areas:

-- International historical sociology and Marxist approaches to international relations
+- International historical sociology (Marxist and post-colonial in particular) approaches to international relations

 - International history and politics of the Cold War